MTES-MCT/ecobalyse-data/README.md

 ### Environment variables

-You need the following environment variables to be setup (you can use an `.env` file for that, see `.env.sample`):

-- `EB_OUTPUT_DIR`: path were the files will be exported, usually the public repository `${HOME}/ecobalyse/public/data`.
-A local copy of the files will be kept by default in the `public/data/` folder.
-- `EB_LOCAL_EXPORT`: set it to `false` if you don’t want files to be exported in the local `public/data/` folder (`true` by default)
-- `EB_PLOT_EXPORT`: if you want to generate graphs with differences between Simapro and Brightway in `graphs/` when running the export (`true` by default)
-- `EB_LOG_LEVEL`: the minimum level of the logs that will be displayed. `INFO` by default.
-  Can be any of the usual Python levels (DEBUG, INFO, WARNING, ERROR, …)
-- `EB_DB_CACHE_DIR`: path were the LCA files will be cached locally
+[Dynaconf](https://www.dynaconf.com/) is used to manage the configuration.
+Every variable in `settings.toml` can be overridden by setting an environment variable of the same name, prefixed with `EB_`.
+The simplest way to do that is to copy the `.env.sample` file as `.env`, and to edit it as needed.

+The following two variables are not managed by Dynaconf, so it’s not enough to put them in your .env file; you’ll have to make sure that they are actually exported to your shell:

-- `PYTHONPATH`: if you want to use the Python scripts directly without using `npm` be sure to add the current directory to your python PATH (`export PYTHONPATH=.`)
+- If you want to use the Python scripts directly without using `npm` you’ll also have to add the current directory to your python PATH (`export PYTHONPATH=.`)

-The following variables are needed to connect to the S3 compatible object storage service hosting the files.
-The expected values are stored on VaultWarden.

-- `EB_S3_ENDPOINT`: the endpoint of the storage service
-- `EB_S3_REGION`: the region where the files are stored
-- `EB_S3_ACCESS_KEY_ID` and `EB_S3_SECRET_ACCESS_KEY`: the access credentials,
-  ideally only with readonly rights
-- `EB_S3_BUCKET`: the bucket where the files are stored
-- `EB_S3_DB_PREFIX`: the folder where the files are stored

-[dynaconf](https://www.dynaconf.com/) is used to manage the configuration.
-Every variable in `settings.toml` can be overridden following [12-factor application guide](https://12factor.net/config) using the `EB_` prefix.
-For example, if you want to deactivate the local export in `public/data/` you can set `EB_LOCAL_EXPORT=False`.

-By default, Brightway stores data in `~/.local/share/Brightway3/`.
-It is highly recommended to setup the environment variable `BRIGHTWAY2_DIR` in order to chose where to put the data (the directory needs to exist).
+- By default, Brightway stores data in `~/.local/share/Brightway3/`.
+It is highly recommended to setup the environment variable `BRIGHTWAY2_DIR` in order to chose the path where you want the data kept.
+Note that the directory needs to exist.

 ## Description of the process